-Drafting a by-law to implement policy SMF1 was found to pose several difficulties.
-Its wording would need to be complicated making it difficult both for the public to interpret and a by-law officer to enforce.
+Drafting a by-law to implement policy SMF1 was found to be complicated for the public to interpret and a by-law officer to enforce.
 When balanced against the unlikelihood of a threat occurring, an education and outreach was chosen as the appropriate tool to implement SMF1.
 In that regard, information has been posted on the Source Protection website actforcleanwater.ca to inform residents of the potential risk of applying uncomposted manure and other forms of ASM near sources of drinking water.
 The affected municipalities have installed links from their websites.

 The Source Protection Committee considers significant threats from the application of nutrients to be sufficiently addressed through this Education and Outreach approach.
-The work plan for the Section 36 review of the SP Plan lists the review and possible revision of policy SMF1 as one of the tasks.
+During the Section 36 review of the SP Plan, the SPC will bring forward policy revisions to policy SMF1.